fluidware/fluidsurveys-docs/chapters/Style/index.rst

 Template Grabber
 ^^^^^^^^^^^^^^^^

-Grabbing a template from a pre-existing web site requires a little bit of digging, but it will allow for you to take everything, ie., colours, format, outline, pictures, css files, etc. and allow for them to reside within your survey.
+Grabbing a template from a pre-existing web site requires a little bit of digging, but it will allow for you to take everything, ie., colours, format, outline, pictures, CSS files, etc. and allow for them to reside within your survey.
 In order to successfully execute a Template Grab, you will need the following information seen below.
 This is an advanced portion of FluidSurveys, and if you are unfamiliar with HTML or CSS, then this section may be slighter harder to follow.
 Nonetheless, the interface is very intuitive and straight forward.

 .. figure:: ../../resources/style/grab_template.png